-Comprising Grand Cayman, Little Cayman and Cayman Brac, this tiny archipelago has so much to offer holidaymakers of every ilk.
+Comprising Grand Cayman, Little Cayman and Cayman Brac, this tiny archipelago has so much to offer holidaymakers of every kind.

-Landing into the airport on my British Airways flight from London Heathrow (via a short touchdown in the Bahamas) all thoughts of tiredness left me as a welcome wave of heat and sunshine greeted me at the top of the aircraft steps.
+Landing on my BA flight from Heathrow (via a short touchdown in the Bahamas) all thoughts of tiredness departed.
+A welcome wave of heat and sunshine greeted me at the top of the aircraft steps.
 My adventure starts here!

-Home for my four-night stay was the Kimpton Seafire, a relatively new hotel towards the northern end of Grand Cayman’s fabled Seven Mile Beach, which I was to find married contemporary luxury with excellent service, delivered with a smile.
+Home for my four-night stay was the Kimpton Seafire.
+This relatively new hotel is towards the northern end of Grand Cayman’s fabled Seven Mile Beach.
+I discovered a mix of contemporary luxury and excellent service, delivered with a smile.

-I’d definitely recommend a day or two of car hire so that you can explore the island at your own pace, deciding where to linger as the mood takes you.
+Insider Tip: I’d definitely recommend a day or two of car hire.
+That way, you can explore the island at your own pace, deciding where to linger as the mood takes you.
 It’s safe and a relatively simple destination to navigate.

 But where do you start?

-Here’s our guide to 9 things to do in the Cayman Islands.
+Here’s my guide to the top 9 things to do in the Cayman Islands.

 1. Stingray City Sandbar